The Dangers of Tooth Decay

 Restorative Options After Tooth Decay

 We work hard to help catch tooth decay in the early stages where it can reverse it, but restorative work is necessary in some cases.
-At Preston Commons Dental Care, Dr. Moseley and his team are experts in tooth restoration in Dallas.
+At Moseley Dental Group, Dr. Moseley and his team are experts in tooth restoration in Dallas.
 Some of our restorative procedures include:

 Fillings: The most standard way to remove tooth decay and revitalize the tooth is through a filling.
 The tooth will be ridden of decay in this procedure, cleaned, and then filled with a composite resin material.
 Each filling, once completed, will blend in perfectly with the tooth.